AlayaNetwork/alaya-truffle/docs/source/getting-started/using-truffle-develop-and-the-console.md

-# Using truffle console
+# Using platon-truffle console

-Sometimes it's nice to work with your contracts interactively for testing and debugging purposes, or for executing transactions by hand.
-Truffle provides you one easy way to do this via an interactive console, with your contracts available and ready to use.
+Sometimes it's nice to work with your contracts interactively for testing and debugging purposes, or for executing transactions by hand. platon truffle provides you one easy way to do this via an interactive console, with your contracts available and ready to use.

-* **Truffle console**: A basic interactive console connecting to any PlatON client
+* **platon-truffle console**: A basic interactive console connecting to any PlatON client

 ## Why console?

-Reasons to use **Truffle console**:
+Reasons to use **platon-truffle console**:

 * You have a client you're already using, such as platon
 * You want to migrate to a testnet (or the main PlatON network)